 However, if Henry were trespassing on Mary’s property without permission, he may not be able to sue.

-Another important factor in dog bite cases is provocation.
+Another important factor in dog bite cases is a provocation.

 If an animal was clearly provoked, most cases will be dismissed.